geshan/geshan.github.com/posts/2025-03-25-amazon-ecr-push-image.md

 <img class="center" src="/images/amazon-ecr-push-image/14amazon-ecr-with-pushed-image.jpg" loading="lazy" title="AWS Console UI showing Amazon ECR with the pushed Docker image details" alt="AWS Console UI showing Amazon ECR with the pushed Docker image details">

 You can deploy the image's URL as a container in ECS, EKS, or even a Lambda function.
-The [next part](/blog/2025/03/amazon-ecs-tutorial/) of this blog post series you will deploy the built and pushed container to Amazon Elastic Container Service (ECS).
+The [next part](/blog/2025/03/amazon-ecs-tutorial/) of this blog post series, you will deploy the built and pushed container to Amazon Elastic Container Service (ECS).

 ## Conclusion

 In this post, you learned about Amazon Elastic Container Registry (ECR), a service in Amazon Web Services (AWS).
 Then, you built a simple Hello World Node.js app with Express 5.x.
 After that, using the AWS interface, you created a private AWS ECR Docker image registry.
-Consequently, look at the command provided.
-You used AWS CodeShell to build and push the Hello World Node.js app image after cloning the repository from GitHub.
+Consequently, using the commands provided, you used AWS CloudShell to build and push the Hello World Node.js app image after cloning the repository from GitHub.

 I hope you learned the basics of Amazon ECR, in the next part, you will deploy the container on Amazon Elastic Container Service (ECS) using Fargate for serverless resource provisioning.
-Keep learing!
+Keep learning!